aws/eks-anywhere/designs/component-upgrades.md

-# EKS-A components upgrade
+# EKS Anywhere components upgrade

 ## Introduction

 **Problem:** customers are only able to upgrade the cluster components that are part of the kubernetes distribution.
-Any other core component of EKS-A remains untouched from the cluster creation.
+Any other core component of EKS Anywhere remains untouched from the cluster creation.

-This stops customers from enjoying the latest features and bug fixes from eks-a and any of its core components as well as from being able to get security patches.
+This stops customers from enjoying the latest features and bug fixes from EKS Anywhere and any of its core components as well as from being able to get security patches.

 ### Tenets